dribnet/purvs/README.md

 This README explains the three different paramaterized faces for part2.

+set it to random by adding the random numbers to the slider class when the seed is reset.
+Setting it to randoms within the sliders class meant I lost all the relationships I had between values

 PATTERN FACE (face 3)
 I have the masking working fairly nicely now.
 I have created basic face and hair cutouts, but not the patterns they will be cut out from.
 Intend to add eyes.
 I intend to add hair of variable length.
 I have further modified my masking function so that it will cut out any given basic shape out of almost any given patterned background.